 A category LD3 system should be considered the minimum in all circumstances".
 However, BS 5839-6:2019 states that "heat detectors should be installed in every kitchen.
 A smoke detector should also be installed in the principal habitable room.
-Where more than one room might be used as the principal habitable room, a smoke detector should be installed in each of these rooms".
+Where more than one room might be used as the principal habitable room, a smoke detector should be installed in each of these rooms" with the level of protection from the system meeting Grade D, LD2 standard.